 All of these paints come in 17ml dropper bottles and can be used with a brush or through an airbrush. they are one of the more inexpensive products on the market.
 But that doesn’t mean they are a “cheap” product.

-A stand out of the Mig range is their set of weathering effects.
+A stand out of the Mig range is their set of weathering effects, effects that every painter should have in their miniatures paint kit.
 Including Washes, Streaking Effects, Nature Effects, Water Effects Mud & Others.
 They even supply grass and leaves.
 Mig are specialists in the weathering field so if you want to grime up your mini’s especially vehicles. these are definitely worth your consideration.
 They even have a series of magazines walking you through all of the techniques so you can master them easily.